yasufum/qemu-hda/README.md

 ### Install QEMU

+This tool is tested only for qemu-2.3.0 (might work for 2.4.0).
+Options might be invaid for version 2.5 or later.

+#### DPDK and IVSHMEM

-If you use IVSHMEM, you need to get a custom version of QEMU from https://github.com/garogers01/soft-patch-panel.
+If you use DPDK with IVSHMEM, you need to get a custom version of QEMU from https://github.com/garogers01/soft-patch-panel.
 Currently, it only supports qemu-2.3.0.